TJ-zhanglab/Methyformer/README.md

 ## Methylformer
-Methylformer is a deep-learning tool based on a pre-trained NT model.
-It can predict methylation levels from DNA sequences, thereby allowing the prediction of the impact of genetic variations on DNA methylation (more details, see [paper](paperlink)).
-It can take input of CpG sites and SNVs, and predict whether the SNV affect the DNAm level of a target CpG site located on huma
+Methylformer is a deep-learning tool based on a pre-trained Nucleotide Transformer (NT) model.
+It can predict DNA methylation levels based on DNA sequences, and predict the impact of genetic variations on DNA methylation (more details, see paper).
+Methylformer takes the input of tissue specific DNA methylation labels of CpG sites and DNA sequences (with the replacement of SNVs) for model training and testing.
+Methylformer can predict whether the SNV affect the DNAm level of a target CpG site.

 ## Prerequisites
 ```bash